pakeke-constructor/umg-mod-monorepo/overview.md

-register(name, alias) -- registers a resource for serialization local data = serialize(obj) -- NOTE: If obj involves an entity, the id is set to nil. local obj, err = deserialize(data) -- deserializes data.
+register(name, alias) -- registers a resource for serialization

+local data = serialize(obj) -- NOTE: If obj involves an entity, the entity id is set to nil. local obj, err = deserialize(data) -- deserializes data.

 save(name, data) -- saves data to string `name`, (relative to world) load(name) -- loads data from string `name` (relative to world)

 export("var", value) -- exports `var` to the global mod namespace.
--- Now, all other mods can access `value` in their global environment.
+-- Now, all other mods can access `value`.

 client  -- message sending/receiving for client
     client.send(event_name, ...) -- sends a message to server